 5. Sugar adds leavening

 When you cream sugar and butter, it aerates the batter creating a light and fluffy cake.
-This air trapped in by the sugar helps leaven baked goods.
+And, this air, trapped in by the sugar, helps leaven baked goods.
 Furthermore, when you bake, the moisture in the water molecules creates a lift, which causes our baked goods to expand and rise.

 6. Sugar stabilizes

 If you make a meringue, you will see how egg whites foam up and hold their shape to stiff peaks.
-The sugar is what helps the egg whites become light and fluffy.
+In fact, the sugar is what helps the egg whites become light and fluffy.
 As you whip air into egg whites, the egg proteins bond together.
 The sugar dissolves between the air bubbles creating a cushion between them.
-This helps stabilize the egg foam.
+And, this helps stabilize the egg foam.